Home Warranty Furnace Coverage: What's Included & When They Replace It

 Does a home warranty cover furnace replacement?

-Yes, home warranties can cover full furnace replacement — but only when a technician determines the unit cannot be repaired economically.
+Yes, home warranties can cover full furnace replacement, but only when a technician determines the unit cannot be repaired economically.
 Most providers apply a cost threshold (often around 50% of replacement value) to decide when replacement is warranted.
-Replacement payouts are subject to your plan's coverage cap, which typically ranges from $2,000 to $6,500 depending on the provider.
-You may also be responsible for any difference between the covered amount and the actual replacement cost.
+Replacement payouts are subject to your plan's coverage cap, which typically ranges from $2,000 to $5,000 per system in 2026.
+With average furnace replacement costs running $6,000 to $7,500 nationally, you may still owe the difference plus your service fee.

 Will a home warranty cover an old furnace?

-Most home warranty providers don't have a strict age cut-off for furnaces, meaning older units can still be covered as long as they were in proper working condition when coverage began.
-However, older furnaces (10–15+ years) face more scrutiny and may be subject to depreciation-based payouts.
+Most home warranty providers don't have a strict age cut-off for furnaces, so older units can still be covered as long as they were in proper working condition when coverage began.
+However, older furnaces (10 to 15+ years) face more scrutiny and may be subject to depreciation-based payouts.
 Some providers may require a pre-coverage inspection for homes or systems over a certain age.
-To maximize coverage for aging equipment, look for providers like American Home Shield that explicitly cover pre-existing conditions under certain plans.
+To maximize coverage for aging equipment, look for providers like American Home Shield that explicitly include rust, corrosion, and lack-of-maintenance failures.

 What furnace components are NOT covered by a home warranty?

-Standard home warranty plans exclude chimneys, ductwork, fuel storage tanks, thermostats (in most base plans), zone controls, humidifiers, and any smart/Wi-Fi-enabled control systems.
-External venting, flue pipes, and code upgrade costs are also excluded.
+Standard home warranty plans exclude chimneys, ductwork (in base plans), fuel storage tanks, zone controls, humidifiers, and any smart or Wi-Fi-enabled control systems.
+External venting, flue pipes, refrigerant line modifications, and most code upgrade costs are also commonly excluded.
 Cosmetic damage such as rust, dents, or discoloration is never covered.
 Always review your specific contract, as exclusions vary between providers and plan tiers.

-Does home warranty cover furnace if I haven't maintained it?
+Does a home warranty cover a furnace if I haven't maintained it?

-No — lack of maintenance is one of the leading causes of furnace claim denials.
+No. Lack of maintenance is one of the leading causes of furnace claim denials in 2026.
 If a technician determines that the failure was caused by a dirty filter, clogged components, or neglected annual servicing, your claim can and likely will be denied.
-Most providers require documented evidence of proper upkeep.
-Keeping receipts from annual tune-ups and filter change logs can protect you if your maintenance record is ever questioned.
+Most providers now require documented evidence of proper upkeep, so keeping receipts from annual tune-ups and filter change logs is essential.

 Which home warranty company has the best furnace coverage?